lkennxyz/podcast-blog/src/pages/blog/2021-06-27-keran-campaign-3-5-the-city-in-the-shadows.md

 ---
 templateKey: blog-post
-title: Keran Campaign 3:5 - The City in the Shadows
+title: Keran Campaign 3:5 - The City in the Shadows [BOOTLEG]
 date: 2021-06-27T21:26:07.354Z
 description: After their troubles on the road, the gang finally make it to Zedaris, and spend some time getting their bearings for their latest quest